 Institute for Policy Studies joins with the International Committee for the Freedom of the Cuban 5 for the 2nd annual week of actions to get justice for: Fernando González, Gerardo Hernández, Antonio Guerrero, Ramón Labañino, And René González.

-The Landau film for the month of January, the last in a year long series, chronicles half a century of hostile U.S.-Cuba relations and decades of assassinations and sabotage backed by Washington.
+The Landau film for the month of January, the last in this year long series, …

-You’re invited to the Fall meeting of the National Network on Cuba (NNOC) to dialogue with groups from around the U.S. involved in solidarity work with Cuba.
+You’re invited to the Fall meeting of the National Network on Cuba and dialogue with groups from around the U.S. involved in solidarity work with Cuba.